YangDai2003/Kori/Guide.md

 perform additional post-processing and sanitization after GFM is converted to HTML to ensure security and consistency of the website.

-# What is LaTeX?
+## What is LaTeX?

 LaTeX is a typesetting system commonly used for producing scientific and mathematical documents.

 LaTeX provides a powerful way to represent mathematical notation in documents, allowing users to create complex equations and formulas with ease.

-# How to use LaTeX in Markdown?
+## How to use LaTeX in Markdown?

 Mathematical expressions are key to information sharing amongst engineers, scientists, data scientists, and mathematicians.

 You can use the $ and $$ delimiters in GFM to insert math expressions in TeX and LaTeX style syntax.

+## What is Todo.txt?

+Todo.txt is a simple text file format for managing to-do lists.

-# What has Kori offered?
+## What has Kori offered?

-Kori supports CommonMark and GitHub Flavored Markdown (GFM) syntax, as well as LaTeX math syntax.
+Kori supports CommonMark and GitHub Flavored Markdown (GFM) syntax, LaTeX math syntax, Mermaid Diagram, as well as Todo.txt.

 This allows users to create richly formatted notes with support for headings, lists, links, emphasis, code blocks, tables, and mathematical expressions.

-# Some Basic Markdown Syntax
+## Some Basic Markdown Syntax

 |    Element     |               Syntax               |
 |:--------------:|:----------------------------------:|